Appearance

 .

-Edge Cases
+Edge Cases (Normative)

-- SELFDESTRUCT: Beneficiary recorded as balance change
+- SELFDESTRUCT/SENDALL: Beneficiary is recorded as a balance change.

 EXTCODEHASH